Progress indicator redesign

 1. Research & discovery phase

-The full research work was compiled within Figma and completed within one week.
+The full research work was compiled in Figma and completed within one week.
 The competitor brands include: Lemonade, Zebra, Travelers, Geico, Progressive, Allstate, etc.

 Considerations: